hunter-teacher-cert/currdev-work-BolandTech/01_Compare.md

  - Module 10: IT Infrastructure (2-3 weeks/10-15 hours)
  - Module 11: Project: Troubleshooting Project (1 week/5 hours)

- #### Both curricula seem equally good, the approach in covering the topics are just different/varied for each.
+ #### Both curricula seem equally good and are both year-long corses. the approach in covering the topics are just different/varied for each.

  #### Would you adopt anything from the curriculum you do not teach into your class if you could?
 Why?